ikunabel/ikunabel.github.io/index_test.md

   ## Research and Projects

+  ### 🎹 Real-Time Human-AI Cooperative Jamming
+  *Fall 2025*
+  I am currently pursuing my master’s thesis at the Chair for **Artificial Intelligence Methodology** at RWTH Aachen.
+The goal is to develop a real-time system for both educational and creative applications where a human musician cooperates with the agent on a MIDI instrument, e.g., the Yamaha Disklavier.
+Inspired by recent real-time music generation projects like jam_bot and ReaLchords, this work aims to enable planned improvisation: given a Jazz standard or a pop song, the system will interactively accompany the performer by generating harmonies for a played melody, or conversely, by providing melodic lines over harmonies played by the user.

   ### 🎹 Generating MIDI Piano Performance with Transformers
   *Summer 2025*
-  As part of a university lab project under the Computer Vision Chair, I am currently working on generating MIDI piano performances conditioned on MIDI input.
-We use REMI tokenization and train **Mistral** models on the MAESTRO dataset.
-Our focus now lies in benchmarking our results against a recent **Llama**-based model with a custom embedding function and attention block called **Moonbeam**.
-The project involves hands-on experimentation with model architectures, tokenizers, embedding functions and evaluation metrics.
+  **Our paper was accepted at the NeurIPS 2025 Workshop on AI for Music: Where Creativity Meets Computation!**
+  As part of a university lab project, I worked on generating MIDI piano performances with Transformers.
+We systematically compared different datasets, model architectures, model sizes, and training strategies to evaluate their impact on generative quality.
+To support model development and evaluation, we examined a range of quantitative metrics and analyzed how well they correlate with human judgment collected through listening studies.
+Our best-performing model, a 950M-parameter transformer trained on 80K MIDI files from diverse genres, produces outputs that are often rated as human-composed in a Turing-style listening survey.

   ### 🐍 Mamba State-space Model
   *Summer 2024*
   Over the past summer at my home university, I participated in a research seminar at the Machine Learning and Reasoning chair involving **Mamba**, a recent state-space model.
 The experience sparked my interest in continuing to explore state-space models on music data!
 Since Mamba-variants can process extremely long sequences more efficiently than Transformers, it can be interesting to see how they handle long temporal dependencies in music data.

   ### 🎵 Computer-generated Music
-  During my bachelor degree at RWTH Aachen University, I did a seminar on computer-generated music, where I covered recent neural-network-based approaches like Google Magenta or the Bachbot, also discussing the **LZ** compression algorithm within the OpenMusic software.
+  During my bachelor degree at RWTH Aachen University, I did a seminar on computer-generated music, where I covered recent neural-network-based approaches like Google Magenta or the Bachbot, also discussing the **LZ** compression algorithm within the **OpenMusic** software.

   ### 🧠 Thesis at Institute for Computational and Systems Neuroscience
   *October 2022 – May 2023*